 If you're concerned about your credit history affecting your job prospects, here's what you should know:

-.
+An employer needs your permission to run a credit check.
 The Fair Credit Reporting Act (FRCA) requires your written permission any time an employer hires a third party to conduct a background check, said human resources consultant and attorney Wendy Bliss.
 That includes running a credit report.
 Of course, you likely wont get the job or promotion if you don't agree.
 But failing to get your okay is an FCRA violation, said Bliss, author of Legal, Effective References: How to Give and Get Them."

 While other black marks can be used against you, technically a bankruptcy cannot.
 Under Title 11 of the U.S. Code, employers are prohibited from discriminating against someone who has filed for bankruptcy.
 Since most people have trouble paying their bills before they file, this is often a moot point -- the employer can point to that history as the reason for the adverse action.
 If an employer makes the mistake of citing your bankruptcy as the reason you were fired, not hired or denied a promotion, though, you might want to consult a labor attorney about a lawsuit.